sylabs/singularity-userdocs/oci_runtime.rst

 Development items include:

 - Support for overlays embedded in OCI-SIF files.
-- Multi-layer OCI-SIF images, allowing full preservation of the structure of an OCI image embedded in an OCI-SIF.
-This will permit faithful 2-way translation to/from OCI-SIF.
+- Export / push from OCI-SIF to standard OCI format with `.tar.gz` layers.

 .. _sec:cdi: